 Melina Diamantopoulou, Producer of the 6G Summit, speaks with Orange's Eric Hardouin, VP, Networks and Infrastructure Research to learn more about his current projects on network evolution towards the next generation of connectivity.

 Eric will be joining the panel 'Defining the need and timelines for a 6G network' at 6G Summit, 26 April, Berlin.

 1. As VP, Networks and Infrastructures Research at Orange, what are the current projects you are working on in regards to network evolution towards the next generation of connectivity?

-We are addressing future network technologies to be deployed by 2030, focusing on the following three priorities.
+We are addressing future network technologies to be deployed in the 2030s, focusing on the following three priorities.